dotnet/docs-aspire/docs/messaging/kafka-integration.md

 ## Hosting integration

-The Apache Kafka integration models a Kafka server as the <xref:Aspire.Hosting.KafkaServerResource> type.
-To access this type and APIs that allow you to add it your app host, install the [📦 Aspire.Hosting.Kafka](https://www.nuget.org/packages/Aspire.Hosting.Kafka) NuGet package in the [app host](xref:aspire/app-host) project.
+The Apache Kafka hosting integration models a Kafka server as the <xref:Aspire.Hosting.KafkaServerResource> type.
+To access this type, install the [📦 Aspire.Hosting.Kafka](https://www.nuget.org/packages/Aspire.Hosting.Kafka) NuGet package in the [app host](xref:aspire/app-host) project, then add it with the builder.

 ### [.NET CLI](#tab/dotnet-cli)